stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 2. Check that the function returns the expect values for a couple suitable inputs.
-  - For some functions these checks should be more extensive that others, but there should at least be a two or three even in simple cases.
+  - For some functions, these checks should be more extensive than others, but there should at least be two or three even in simple cases.

 The `prim` tests should only have arithmetic types.
 No autodiff is tested here.